NottingHack/members-guide/children.rst

 Pets are also welcome in the space!
 They must be supervised and shouldn't be anywhere loud or dangerous.
 Make sure your pet is under control and comfortable around strangers.

-**Under-16s, and 16-18 year olds must be accompanied by an adult**, and are generally expected to be engaged with the space some way (such as working on a project).
+**Under-16s, and 16-18 year olds must be accompanied by an adult**, and are generally expected to be engaged with the space in some way (such as working on a project).
 Periodically we have events specifically for children of all ages.

-.. __: mailto:membership@nottinghack.org.uk